-All transfer credit must be approved by an undergraduate student's academic dean or an authorized representative of the Academic and Career Development Center.
+All transfer credit must be approved by an undergraduate student's academic dean or an authorized representative of the Office of Academic Support and Retention.
 Every transfer student is required to complete at least 60 credits of undergraduate study at Fairfield in order to receive a Fairfield University bachelor's degree.

 Disruption of Academic Progress